 Daily Archives: 26 January 2006

 One of the things that keeps me a) in touch with the USA and b) sane is listening to streams of various radio and TV shows in my native land.
-One I particularly like is William Bennett’s Morning in … Continue reading
+One I particularly like is William Bennett’s Morning in America, … Continue reading

 His Excellency Most Rev. Alexander K Sample Bishop of Marquette Photo: Upper Penninsula Catholic In all the flurry of activity in the wake of the new encyclical of Pope Benedict, let us not forget to pray for the (now) youngest … Continue reading

 “The Christian’s programme Ã¢â‚¬â€the programme of the Good Samaritan, the programme of JesusÃ¢â‚¬â€is Ã¢â‚¬Å“a heart which seesÃ¢â‚¬Â Continue reading